mlip-cmu/s2023/lectures/22_security/security.md

 - Can cause **safety** failures; physical, environmental, mental harms
 - Viewpoint: We can't all be security experts, but:
   - should be aware of possible consequences of no/little security
-  - understand basic principles; omit common pitfalls
+  - understand basic principles; avoid common pitfalls
   - know how to apply best practices
   - know how to talk to security experts